ansys/pyadditive/doc/source/getting_started/index.rst

 statement.

 PyAdditive dependencies are automatically checked when packages are installed.
-Included in these dependencies are the projects listed below:
+Included in these dependencies are these projects:

 * `ansys-api-additive <https://github.com/ansys/ansys-api-additive>`_: Python package containing the auto-generated gRPC Python interface files for the Additive service